-- Write down the relation between storage dispatch/storing and energy. (lecture 4) - How is Demand Side Management different from Storage? (lecture 5) - Describe the opportunities of coupling to other energy sectors (lecture 9) - Spatial scale (lecture 11) - How is the frequency affected by power imbalances? (lecture 12)
+- Write down the relation between storage dispatch/storing and energy. (lecture 4) - How is Demand Side Management different from Storage? (lecture 5) - Describe the opportunities of coupling to other energy sectors (lecture 9) - What techniques can we use to reduce the complexity of energy system modelling calculations? (spatial clustering in lecture 11, PCA) - What algorithms can we use to trace power flow from sources to sinks? (flow tracing) - How is the frequency affected by power imbalances? (lecture 12)